CocoCastell/Fdf/README.md

 This project is about representing a landscape as a 3D object in which all
 surfaces are outlined in lines.
 The use of the graphical library MiniLibX is asked.

+# How to run

+First compile in the directory with
+'make'

+Then execute the programm with one map argument
+'./fdf test_maps/pyramid.fdf'

 # Implementation

 - MiniLibX tools.